-Nikola Founder Resigns As Chairman After Denying Fraud Allegations
+Founder Of Zero-Emissions Truck Startup Resigns After Fraud Allegations

-Trevor Milton, the founder of Nikola, has stepped away from his hydrogen fuel cell vehicle start-up after he was accused of fraudulently exaggerating the viability of some of his company's technology.
+Nikola founder Trevor Milton has stepped away from his startup, which is working on making tractor trailers powered by hydrogen fuel cells, after he was accused of fraudulently exaggerating the viability of some of his company's technology.

 Milton, who denies the allegations, says he resigned his position as executive chairman of Nikola's Board of Directors because "the focus should be on the Company ... not me."
 He said he intends to defend himself against "false accusations."